-A 208cc 4-cycle engine powers the ST224P and produces 6.3HP which is perfectly adequate enough for a compact two-stage blower.
-It should handle up to 14-16 inches of the light stuff and around 10 inches of heavier snow.
+A 208cc 4-cycle engine powers the ST224P and produces 6.3HP which is perfectly adequate enough for a compact two-stage.
+It should handle up to 14-16 inches of the light powder and around 10 inches of heavier snow.
 Any more than that and you might have to drop down a gear or make another pass over it.
 This engine does not require mixing oil and gas.

 Husqvarna snow blower engines are made by LCT (Liquid Combustion Technology).
-This is an American company although the engines are manufactured overseas.
-This company makes engines for Ariens snow blowers too.
-LCT is arguably the best small engine maker around.
+This is an American company, although the engines are manufactured overseas.
+This company makes engines for Ariens too.
+In my opinion, LCT is the best small engine maker around.
 They are reliable, fuel efficient, and quieter than competitors (this engine is rated 88.4dB(A)).

 12-inch Steel Auger